-1-The level presented represents the 90th percentile of the 10 sites tested.
+- 1-The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.

-The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.

-2-The level presented represents the 90th percentile of the 10 sites tested.
-The action level for lead was not exceeded at any of the sites tested.

-3-Distribution System sample 4- Sample result range from all four (4) wells sampled The State considers 50 pCi/L a level of concern for beta particles

-5. - This level represents the highest locational running annual average calculated from data collected.
+The 90th percentile is equal to or greater than 90% of the copper values detected at your water system. - 2-The level presented represents the 90th percentile of the 10 sites tested.
+The action level for lead was not exceeded at any of the sites tested. - 3-Distribution System sample 4- Sample result range from all four (4) wells sampled \ The State considers 50 pCi/L a level of concern for beta particles - 5.
+This level represents the highest locational running annual average calculated from data collected.

-The previous table demonstrates that we have had no violations.
-We are proud to report that your drinking water meets or exceeds all Federal and State requirements.
+What does this information mean?

+As you can see by the table, our system had no violations.
+We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.
 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: total coliform, turbidity, inorganic compounds, nitrate, nitrite, lead & copper, volatile organic compounds, total trihalomethanes, and synthetic organic compounds.
 Although the samples illustrated are only a few of the many constituents we have sampled for, some of which have had detects.
 The EPA has determined that your drinking water is safe at these levels.
-If you are concerned about elevated lead levels in your home's water, you may wish to have your water tested and flush your tap for 30 seconds to 2 minutes before using tap water.
-Additional information is available from the Safe Drinking Water Hotline (800-426-4791).